UniBee-Billing/unibee-go-client/docs/UnibeeInternalModelEntityOverseaPayRefund.md

 NewUnibeeInternalModelEntityOverseaPayRefundWithDefaults instantiates a new UnibeeInternalModelEntityOverseaPayRefund object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAdditionalData

-`func (o *UnibeeInternalModelEntityOverseaPayRefund) GetAdditionalData() string`

-GetAdditionalData returns the AdditionalData field if non-nil, zero value otherwise.

-### GetAdditionalDataOk

-`func (o *UnibeeInternalModelEntityOverseaPayRefund) GetAdditionalDataOk() (*string, bool)`

-GetAdditionalDataOk returns a tuple with the AdditionalData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAdditionalData

-`func (o *UnibeeInternalModelEntityOverseaPayRefund) SetAdditionalData(v string)`

-SetAdditionalData sets AdditionalData field to given value.

-### HasAdditionalData

-`func (o *UnibeeInternalModelEntityOverseaPayRefund) HasAdditionalData() bool`

-HasAdditionalData returns a boolean if a field has been set.

 ### GetAppId